catrin-is/CI-MS1-Flowing-Chi/README.md

 Hero image - is a coastal landscape, promoting wellbeing and a sense of calm for the user.

-Description - Underneath the hero image is a brief description of what Thai Chi and Qigong is
+Description - Underneath the hero image is a brief description of what Tai Chi and Qigong is

 Health Benefits – Circularity is a very important part of Tai Chi movements, I have decided to incorporate circular background throughout the design of the website for this reason.
 4 main benefits are displayed here